-Get the most out of your trackside experience at Albert Park for the 2021 Australian Grand Prix on March 18-21, the first race of the new Formula 1 season.
+Get the most out of your trackside experience at Albert Park for the 2021 Australian Grand Prix on November 18-21.

 Albert Park Access & Orientation

 Eight gates provide access to the track for fans throughout the weekend.
 All gates are free to enter for all ticket holders with the exception of Gate 1, where you need a grandstand ticket to enter.
 Confusingly, gates are numbered 1 to 5 and 8 to 10 (there are no gates 6 and 7) – see map below.
 Most gates are located close to public transport and the majority of trams heading to the circuit on race weekend are free.

 You are not allowed to bring alcohol into the circuit.
 Glass bottles and containers are also prohibited and your bag will be searched.
 Non-alcoholic drinks in plastic bottles can only be brought into the circuit if they are unopened.
 General Admission ticket holders are also allowed to bring folding chairs and stools into the circuit.
 Don’t be in a hurry to leave the circuit at the end of each day, particularly on Saturday and Sunday, as there can be big queues to leave via popular gates, as well as heavily congested public transport.
 Read Getting There & Around for more information on how to get to the circuit.